JoinCODED/flutter_m2_intro_to_widgets/01_Profile_Page/01_Introduction.md

-In this module, we will dig deeper into flutter widgets and we'll learn with that some basic usages of Dart language. by the end of this module, you'll be able to create dynamic applications using Dart language that can do calculations and some functionalities.
+In this module, we will dig deeper into flutter widgets and we will learn some basic usages of Dart language.
+By the end of this module, you will be able to create dynamic applications, using Dart language, that can perform calculations and some functionalities.

-In this lesson, we will create a profile page app.

-We will learn how to use these new Widgets:
+In this lesson, we will create a profile page app and learn how to use these new widgets:

  - **Image.asset**
  - **Column**